 Do this whenever your hair seems flat and limp; it’s most likely because product buildup is weighing it down.

-You’ll also notice that your hair is easier to comb.
+Apart from more volume, you’ll also notice that your hair is easier to comb.

 11. Dry Shampoo for Greasy Hair